 That several individuals involved doubled down on their support of this disproven treatment, continued to work with AFLDS, or pivoted to other disproven medications such as ivermectin with its own international trail of unethical studies, fraud accusations, and associations with bad government and religion, is telling.
 CC’d on Johnson’s email to Risch is Dr. Peter McCullough, a member of both the UK-based, Banon-tied anti-public health group Pandata and the US-based anti-vax group The Unity Project, who is on the ivermectin studies out of Australia tied to the Ziverdox ivermectin for COVID patent.
 That some of these aligned individuals have gone after those who call out their lies through social media, legal, and even physical intimidation is damning.

 Even more damning is the increasing evidence that what once looked to be a group of disparate individuals and organizations seeking to appear to do good is an interconnected international web fueled by dark money and political ideology.
 As the pandemic has gone on a pattern emerges as science and journalism’s pursuit of truth reveals the extent of their web.
 Every retraction (there are currently 315 COVID papers on Retraction Watch) is one step closer to bringing down this house of cards built on hype, fraudulent studies, and disinformation for political and economic gain at the expense of people.
 In the UK, leaks into the internal messaging system used by the anti-public health political group the Health Advisory and Recovery Team revealed McCullough and Bannon’s international involvement in the coordination of disinformation messaging with government and media.
 The Koch dark money-tied, COVID-minimizing Great Barrington Declaration (GBD) that predated the early treatment movement and found similar success infiltrating the Trump White House was a coordinated effort between US physicians Dr. Jay Bhattacharya (Stanford) and Dr. Martin Kulldorff (Harvard, “on leave”) and UK epidemiologist Dr. Sunetra Gupta (Oxford).
-The fact that Charles Koch is a known member of the Council for National Policy that created AFLDS hardly comes as a surprise.
+The fact that Charles Koch is a long-time ally of the CNP (explained here) and, although not officially a CNP member, might as well be one should come as no surprise.
 The HSSCC report “The ‘Atlas Dogma’: The Trump Administration’s Embrace of a Dangerous and Discredited Herd Immunity via Mass Infection Strategy” is named after GBD-affiliate Dr. Scott Atlas (Stanford) who worked secretly with Jared Kushner in the Trump White House pushing ideology over science in the early days of the pandemic when strong leadership was vital.
 This prioritization of infection over collective action is the topic of a new book “We Want Them Infected” by Science Based Medicine’s Dr. Jonathan Howard and named after emails from Trump COVID advisor Dr. Paul Alexander, formerly part of the GBD spin off the Brownstone Institute.

 The Washington Post Editorial Board recently published a review of a book by “Lessons from the Covid War: An Investigative Report” written by a group led by executive director of the 9/11 Commission Philip Zelikow.
 The report calls the US pandemic response “a collective national incompetence in government” and calls out then-President Trump’s prioritization of the stock market over the safety of his own citizens and his rage and those in the scientific community who did not feed him the COVID narrative he liked.
 Trump’s work with domestic and international bad actors and pandemic negligence had international consequences.